callable functions#

 The initialization was successful.

-function bqp_read_specfile(control, specfile)
+function bqp_read_specfile(T, INT, control, specfile)

 Read the content of a specification file, and assign values associated with given keywords to the corresponding control parameters.
 An in-depth discussion of specification files is available, and a detailed list of keywords with associated default values is provided in $GALAHAD/src/bqp/BQP.template.
 See also Table 2.1 in the Fortran documentation provided in $GALAHAD/doc/bqp.pdf for a list of how these keywords relate to the components of the control structure.